buildstack/securestack/README.md

 SecureStack Base is all ready to go now!
 You can build whatever you want to using your SecureStack Base instances.

 #### SecureStack Server Web UI ####
 SecureStack Server comes with a full featured web based SIEM and you should now be able to use the web ui.
 In a browser you can open http://server_address_here to see the SecureStack Server UI.
+During the configuration you would have had the opportunity to create a user and password for the the web ui.
+When you are prompted for the username and password enter it.
+In a browser you can open http://server_address_here to see the SecureStack Server UI.
 If you can't connect, verify that your AWS security groups allow access to http (tcp 80).
+You can watch this [video to learn more about our SIEM] (https://youtu.be/oaBxbiCv1UU "Introduction to SecureStack SIEM")

-The username for the web ui is securestack and the password should have been displayed during the configuration process.
-You can also find the password in the securestack.yml configuration file.
+During the configuration you would have had the opportunity to create a user and password for the the web ui.

 Enjoy!